-THE DANCE YOU NEVER SAW ME DANCE - 2016
+DANCE YOU NEVER SAW ME DANCE - 2016

 The Dance You Never Saw Me Dance is a performative video by the artist that deals with the notion of mourning, regret and celebration.
 The act of dancing has always been a significant part of Nigerian culture used as a mode of expression to symbolise a celebration of the self - one which transcends social class and status.
 Growing up I would often listen to traditional Nigerian ‘Igbo music’ played to me by my mother.
-The sounds, predominately guitar and percussion led would evoke a style of dance which would require her to shake her body and feel every pulse of the beat.
+The sounds, predominately guitar and percussion led would evoke a style of dance that would require her to shake her body and feel every pulse of the beat.

 Palms to the sky in a gesture of happiness she would lose herself in the moment.
-She would always ask me to dance with her beckoning me to my feet and I would always decline as I never felt comfortable ‘mimicking’ the dancing style.
+She would always ask me to dance with her beckoning me to my feet and I would always decline, as I never felt comfortable ‘mimicking’ the dancing style.
 In 2012 my mother passed away denying me the opportunity for her to see me dance.

 The fact she never saw me dance is something that upsets me deeply.
 The Dance You Never Saw Me Dance addresses this lost moment.
-Wearing my clothes from the burial, It sees me go back to the site where we held her wake in London and perform an un-rehearsed dance routine to one of her favourite songs.
+Wearing my clothes from the native burial, It sees me go back to the site where we held her wake in London and perform an un-rehearsed dance routine to one of her favourite songs.